-Teacher handcuffed, jailed after questioning pay policies
+Deaths threats cause lockdown after teacher handcuffed video

 Hargrave later bonded out of the Abbeville jail on charges of "remaining after being forbidden" and resisting an officer, according to KATC.

-The station reported that board president Anthony Fontana had ruled Hargrave out of order for asking questions during a time reserved for public comment.
-Later in the same meeting, she spoke again in response to a question from the board, and was confronted by the marshal despite objections from the audience.
+The station reported that Fontana had ruled Hargrave out of order for asking questions during a time reserved for public comment.
+Later in the same meeting, she spoke again in response to a question from the board and was confronted by the marshal despite objections from the audience.
 "She was recognized!" several people said.

 "This is the most disgraceful and distasteful thing I have ever seen," another audience member said as Hargrave made her way out.

-Women have several times been told to leave meetings, while men who speak out have not been removed, board member Laura LeBeouf told The Associated Press in a telephone interview on Tuesday.
+Women have several times been told to leave meetings, while men who speak out have not been removed, board member Laura LeBeouf told The Associated Press in a telephone interview Tuesday.

 "When she realized she had to get out, she picked up her purse and walked out," LeBeouf said.
 "Women in this parish are not getting the same treatment."